cozy/cozy-monitor/README.md

 # About Cozy

-Cozy is a private pesronal cloud solution that allows you to host all your personnal application in a single place you control.
+Cozy is a private personal cloud solution that allows you to host all your personnal application in a single place you control.
 This way, you can manage your data from anywhere while protecting your privacy.